Prasterone: Anabolic uses

 A meta-analysis of intervention studies shows that prasterone supplementation in elderly men can induce a small but significant positive effect on body composition that is strictly dependent on prasterone conversion into its bioactive metabolites such as androgens or estrogens.
-Evidence is inconclusive in regards to the effect of prasterone on strength in the elderly.
+Evidence is inconclusive regarding the effect of prasterone on strength in the elderly.
 In middle-aged men, no significant effect of prasterone supplementation on lean body mass, strength, or testosterone levels was found in a randomized placebo-controlled trial.

 Cancer

 There is no evidence prasterone is of benefit in treating or preventing cancer.

 Cardiovascular disease

 A review in 2003 found the then-extant evidence sufficient to suggest that low serum levels of DHEA-S may be associated with coronary heart disease in men, but insufficient to determine whether prasterone supplementation would have any cardiovascular benefit.

 Prasterone may enhance G6PD mRNA expression, confounding its inhibitory effects.

 Lupus

 There is some evidence of short-term benefit in those with systemic lupus erythematosus but little evidence of long-term benefit or safety.
 Prasterone was under development for the treatment of systemic lupus erythematosus in the United States and Europe in the 1990s and 2000s and reached phase III clinical trials and preregistration for this indication, respectively, but ultimately development was not continued past 2010.